This Master’s programme is informed by the thriving 21st Century research community at the University of Lincoln.

 The School of English and Journalism offers advanced research opportunities within the subjects of English and Creative Writing.

-This MA provides you with the opportunity to develop a critical understanding of developments in contemporary literature and literatures of the past, and the opportunity to enhance your writing, communication and research skills.
+This MA provides you with the opportunity to develop a critical understanding of current thinking in contemporary literature and literatures of the past, and the opportunity to enhance your writing, communication and research skills.

 This programme aims to allow students who have a clearly-defined research project and good research skills to develop advanced knowledge in a particular field, without studying for the more extended degree of MPhil/PhD.
 The MA by Research in History takes the form of supervised individual research, providing the chance to complete a dissertation.

-This academically rigorous Master’s programme is designed to give you the opportunity to progress your specialist knowledge of history and the chance to develop the advanced research skills that are transferable to a variety of careers paths, including PhD study.
+This rigorous Master’s programme is designed to give you the opportunity to develop your specialist knowledge of history alongside advanced research skills that are transferable to a variety of careers paths, including PhD study.

 The School of History and Heritage offers advanced research opportunities in the subject of History.